 GWENDOLINE BRAGG ERIC PERKINS

-The stories of those people on the plaque that have been researched are found lower down.
+The stories of some of those people on the plaque that have been researched are found lower down.

 The following newspaper article from the Cardiff Times, 6th December 1919 describes the setting up of the memorial house: